MarnuLombard/Paybee/readme.md

 # send the process to the background:
 $ docker-compose start -d
 ```
-**Please note the current infrastructure does a ssl certificate install for [paybee.co.za](https://paybee.co.za) - so without modifications to `nginx/start.sh` this step may fail**
+**Please note the current infrastructure does a ssl certificate install for [paybee.co.za](https://paybee.co.za) - so without modifications this step may fail**